Search Images in a Dataset

 #### Body Parameters

-* `query`: A string to filter, sort, or perform a semantic search.
-For Example: "nightime project:{my-project-url}" will filter for images in the `my-project-url` project and apply a semantic sort for images that match `nighttime`.
+* `query` **(required)**: A non-empty string to filter, sort, or perform a semantic search.
+For example: `"nighttime project:{my-project-url}"` will filter for images in the `my-project-url` project and apply a semantic sort for images that match `nighttime`.
+Returns a 400 error if missing or empty.

 * `pageSize`: Number of results to return per page (default: 50).